eiskalteschatten/Basics.js/README.md

 Preload Images
 --------------

-There is one method to call for preloading images:
+There are two methods to call for preloading images:

 - `bsPreloadImages(arrayOfImages)` : "arrayOfImages" must be an array of image element objects, i.e.:

 ```javascript
 	var arrayOfImages = document.getElementsByClassName('images-to-preload');
 ```

+- `bsPreloadImage(urlOfImage)` : "urlOfImage" must be a string with the url or path of the image to be preloaded.

 Animated Scrolling